NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          \- **Return duct area**: (if NumberofReturnRegisters < 6, 0.05 * NumberofReturnRegisters, 0.25 otherwise) * ConditionedFloorAreaServed

          where each duct surface area will be FractionDuctArea multiplied by supply, or return, duct area.

+  .. [#] DuctShape choices are "rectangular", "round", "oval", or "other".
+  .. [#] If DuctFractionRectangular not provided, defaults to 1.0 if DuctShape is "rectangular" and 0.0 if DuctShape is "round" or "oval".
+         If DuctShape is "other" or not provided, DuctFractionRectangular defaults to 0.25 for supply ducts and 1.0 for return ducts.

 .. _hvac_distribution_hydronic: